 Hillcross Primary School

 Our bespoke, innovative curriculum is organised into six exciting topic areas for each year group to immerse themselves into every half- term.
 Each topic covers different areas of learning from the National Curriculum Programme of Study for Science and the Foundation subjects: Art and Design, Computing, Design and Technology, Geography, History, ICT, Languages, Music, Physical Education (PE) and Religious Education (RE).
-These topics, along with the areas of curriculum to be taught, are documented on our topic overview grids (hexagonal charts found on year group website pages).
+These topics, along with the areas of curriculum to be taught and the use of Thinking tools, are documented on our topic overview grids (hexagonal charts found on year group website pages).
 Where relevant, our English and Maths teaching and learning also link into these topics.
 This cross-curricular approach ensures continuity of learning focus, sustains children’s interest and enthusiasm and provides children with opportunities to apply their learning in a range of different contexts.

 We highly value and promote children’s Spiritual, Moral, Social and Cultural (SMSC) development and this is also embedded into every topic.
 Our SMSC curriculum ensures children receive a rich and diverse education that upholds and celebrates British Values and Equalities; delivers age appropriate Personal, Social and Health (PSHE) education; and develops children as independent learners through an array of Thinking Tools.